ibm-cloud-docs/dns/ro-migration.md

 3. You’ll be prompted for your username.
 Your OpenSRS username is your IBM username followed by `_srs` (for example, `username_srs`).
 4. After you’re logged in, you’ll want to add funding to your account and set up your branding preferences.

-For more information on how to get started, see the [OpenSRS Reseller Quickstart Guide](https://help.opensrs.com/hc/en-us/articles/115005518768-Reseller-Quickstart-Guide){:external}.
+For more information on how to get started, see the [OpenSRS Reseller Quickstart Guide](https://help.opensrs.com/hc/en-us/articles/115005518768-Reseller-Quickstart-Guide){: external}.

 ### Specific FAQs (for 100-499 domains)
 {: #resellone-startup-tier-faq}

 #### Can I opt out of being migrated to OpenSRS?
+{: #100-499-opt-out}
 {: faq}
 {: support}

 Yes, you can choose to be migrated to Tucows’ retail domain platform, Hover.
-You must contact IBM Cloud Support (https://cloud.ibm.com/unifiedsupport/supportcenter) before 1 October 2021.
+You must contact [IBM Cloud Support](https://cloud.ibm.com/unifiedsupport/supportcenter) before 1 October 2021.

 #### What pricing tier will I be set at?
+{: #100-499-pricing-tier}
 {: faq}
 {: support}

-To view your set pricing tier, you can log in to your [Reseller Control Panel](https://manage.opensrs.com/){:external} and navigate to **Billing & Payments**.
+To view your set pricing tier, you can log in to your [Reseller Control Panel](https://manage.opensrs.com/){: external} and navigate to **Billing & Payments**.
 There, you'll see the tier listed under **Pricing Tier Plan**.
 You can also see the OpenSRS Pricing page located here.

 #### Are all my brand settings carried over from the ResellOne reseller account?
 {: faq}